machbase/neo-apps/realtime-fft/README.md

-## This is the Analytics case of Vibration data using FFT
+## This is a Case Study of Vibration Data Analysis Using FFT

-Please open the 'realtime-fft.wrk' and follow the direction for running this demo.
+Please open the 'realtime-fft.wrk' and follow the directions to run this demo.

 ### Tutorial

-- realtime-fft.wrk  : worksheet for setup this demo
+- realtime-fft.wrk: worksheet for setting up this demo

-### data schema
+### Data Schema
-- schema.sql        : table schema for  your convenient
+- schema.sql: table schema for your convenience

-### Data Insert
+### Data Insertion
-- insert-auto-fft-x.tql : insert 1000Hz vibration data for X axis with some noise
+- insert-auto-fft-x.tql: insert 1000Hz vibration data for the X axis with some noise
-- insert-auto-fft-y.tql : insert 1000Hz vibration data for Y axis with some noise
+- insert-auto-fft-y.tql: insert 1000Hz vibration data for the Y axis with some noise
-- insert-auto-fft-z.tql : insert 1000Hz vibration data for Z axis with some noise
+- insert-auto-fft-z.tql: insert 1000Hz vibration data for the Z axis with some noise

-### Realtime Data Statistic Analysis
+### Real-Time Data Statistical Analysis

-- realtime-data.html     : show the statistics page
+- realtime-data.html: display the statistics page
-- realtime-data-raw.tql  : generate the raw chart for each axis
+- realtime-data-raw.tql: generate the raw chart for each axis
-- realtime-data-stat.tql : generate the statistics for each axis
+- realtime-data-stat.tql: generate the statistics for each axis

-### Realtime FFT Analysis
+### Real-Time FFT Analysis
-- fft-2d-x.tql : generate single FFT 2D chart in X axis for the last 1 sec
+- fft-2d-x.tql: generate a single FFT 2D chart on the X axis for the last 1 second
-- fft-2d-y.tql : generate single FFT 2D chart in Y axis for the last 1 sec
+- fft-2d-y.tql: generate a single FFT 2D chart on the Y axis for the last 1 second
-- fft-2d-z.tql : generate single FFT 2D chart in Z axis for the last 1 sec
+- fft-2d-z.tql: generate a single FFT 2D chart on the Z axis for the last 1 second
-- fft-3d-x.tql : generate multiple FFT 3D chart in X axis for the last 10 sec
+- fft-3d-x.tql: generate multiple FFT 3D charts on the X axis for the last 10 seconds
-- fft-3d-y.tql : generate multiple FFT 3D chart in Y axis for the last 10 sec
+- fft-3d-y.tql: generate multiple FFT 3D charts on the Y axis for the last 10 seconds
-- fft-3d-z.tql : generate multiple FFT 3D chart in Z axis for the last 10 sec
+- fft-3d-z.tql: generate multiple FFT 3D charts on the Z axis for the last 10 seconds
-- realtime-fft.dsh  : visualize the realtime X, Y, Z axis data
+- realtime-fft.dsh: visualize the real-time X, Y, Z axis data
-- realtime-fft.html : show all FFT chart in 2D and 3D using above all TQL files
+- realtime-fft.html: show all FFT charts in 2D and 3D using the above TQL files
-- realtime-fft.taz  : analysis tool for FFT in any data range
+- realtime-fft.taz: analysis tool for FFT in any data range

 ### Customized FFT Analysis
-- custom-fft.html   : show your own custom FFT chart
+- custom-fft.html: display your own custom FFT chart
-- fft-3d-custom.tql : generate a single FFT in customized  mode
+- fft-3d-custom.tql: generate a single FFT in customized mode
-- fft-3d-download.tql download the CSV file for the customized FFT data
+- fft-3d-download.tql: download the CSV file for the customized FFT data